johnrlambert/pure-snow/README.md

 ### Building the homelab

 OK.
 So this next step is a little frustrating: If you are on a vanilla NixOS system you will need to make sure flakes are enabled, and get git.
-Only then can you enter the directory with the `flake.nix` and let out a mighty `sudo nixos-rebuild boot --flake .#myawesomemachine` and sprach into existence a kickass snowfall config.
+Only then can you enter the directory with the `flake.nix` and let out a mighty `sudo nixos-rebuild boot --flake .#myawesomemachine` and thus *sprach* into existence a kickass snowfall config.